maliaistrying/diary-angular/README.md

 Edit

 frontend/src/app/

 ├── diary-form/             # Component for creating or editing diary entries.

 ├── diary/                  # Component for displaying the list of diary entries.

 ├── header/                 # Header navigation component.

 ├── login/                  # Component for user login functionality.

 ├── shared/                 # Shared modules, services, and utilities.

 ├── sign-up/                # Component for user registration.

 ├── app-routing.module.ts   # Defines application routes.

-├── app.component.*         # Main application component files (HTML, CSS, TS).
+├── app.component.\*         # Main application component files (HTML, CSS, TS).

 ├── app.module.ts           # Angular module containing component declarations and imports.

+---

+This should now be perfectly formatted for GitHub's Markdown preview.
+You can copy and paste this directly into your `README.md` file!
+Let me know if you'd like any additional changes. 😊

 Authentication System
 The authentication system is designed to ensure secure user access: